What To Do if You’re Injured by a Defective Product

 Damages May Go Beyond Physical Injuries

-While product liability cases may involve everything from minor to catastrophic injuries or death, people experience hurt in other ways, too.
-In a breach of warranty claim, consumers who aren’t necessarily physically injured may seek compensation for the financial losses incurred from a defective or poor-quality product.
+While product liability cases may involve everything from minor to catastrophic injuries or death.
+In a breach of warranty claim, consumers who aren’t physically injured may seek compensation for the financial losses from a defective product.

 For example, when Volkswagen sold new vehicles with bad suspension systems, resulting in premature tire tread wear, Infante represented 300,000 consumers in a class action that settled for $57 million.
-“Because of the defect, the price they paid for their vehicle was not really what it was worth, and they had to replace the tires frequently, which also created a safety issue,” she says.
+“Because of the defect, the price they paid for their vehicle was not really what it was worth.
+They had to replace the tires frequently, which also created a safety issue,” she says.

 Find an Experienced Product Liability Attorney

-If you or a loved one has been injured by a defective product, speak with an experienced attorney for legal advice.
+If you or a loved one were injured by a defective product, talk to an experienced attorney for legal advice.
 Visit the Super Lawyers directory to find a product liability lawyer in your area.

 What do I do next?